Ramcod/Milestone1_Tom_Waits_Fansite/README.md

 - For the 'Home page' I used a jumbotron to give an insight into the artists' work and a suitable hero image.
 I also chose to have two columns hosting news updates, and the other with his quotes.
 As the news stream will be updated constantly, I have incorporated a scroll for the overflow.

 - For the 'Tom's Discs' page I used Bootstrap cards which allowed me to insert pictures of the albums and a mini review of each.
-I wanted to have 2 rows of 3 columns in desktop view which would shrink down to one row on mobile.
+I decided on a row for each card to appreciate the artwork of the album, and which would stll look good on mobile.
 After the reviews there is a button that once selected, will take you to a wikipedia page on that album.

 - For the 'Tom Live' page I wanted to give some full width previews of old footage which was embedded from YouTube and gives the site user a great example of Tom's finest live work.

 - The 'Subscribe' page gives users the opportunity to sign up for a newsletter.
-The subscribe button takes you to another Tom Waits page and so is for demonstration purposes to show the button works at the moment.
+The subscribe button will refresh the page and so is for demonstration purposes to show the button works at the moment.

 #### - Colour Scheme

-- I have used bg-dark navbar-dark (Bootstrap 4.6) for the navbar. a colour of 'Gray' for the footer which contains FontAwesome social media buttons.
+- I have used bg-dark navbar-dark (Bootstrap 4.6) for the navbar, a colour of 'Gray' for the footer which contains FontAwesome social media buttons.
 I chose 'Goldenrod' for outlining paragraph text.

 #### - Typography